AdithyaIniesta/Move_base_ROS/README.md

 Terminal 3: roslaunch neo_simulation mpo_700_move_base.launch
 Terminal 4: roslaunch adithya_navigate adithya_bringup.launch
 ```
+### Goal Poses
+1. Goal poses are mentioned in launch file adithya_bringup.launch.
+2. Optionally, we can publish goal points with orientation using "Publish Points" in Rviz.

 ### Demo and Results
 #### Screenshot of Gazebo world and RViz map is taken from the official repository of Neobotix GmbH [1]